Keyukemi/Keyukemi/README.md

 - 👋 Hi, I’m @Keyukemi
 - 👀 I’m interested in Fullstack Engineering
-- 🌱 I’m currently learning Nodejs.
+- 🌱 I’m currently learning TypeScript and Next.js.
 - 💞️ I’m looking to collaborate on creative engineering projects
 - 📫 You can reach me by sending me a message on twitter @keyukemiubi